NAndOr-Labs-Studio/PYNQtorch/README.md

 5. Copy your sysroot

-    The `GLIBC` lib in `Trxie` release is too new, and also we need some lib in your board on condition that something unsuitable.
+    The `GLIBC` lib in `Trxie` release is too new, and also we need some libraries in your board in case of something unsuitable.
 Then put all of them into a folder called "`sysroot`".

     You just need to download (or copy) the folders below: